b0llull0s/5p3llb00k/readme.md

 ## T1m3st0mp3r
 Python - Timestamp calculator and converter for Windows system files and Unix Epoch
 ## R3s1z3r
-Python - Calculates the correct dimensions for resizing an image to fit within a specified width and/or height
+Python - Calculates the correct dimensions for resizing an image to fit within a specified width and/or height maintaining the aspect ratio